 Since you’re here, I assume that you’re considering consulting with an experienced Child Custody Lawyer.
 If that’s true, there are a few things you should know about me:

-- I am an experienced child custody attorney and an Austin native.
+- I am an experienced child custody attorney and an Austin, TX native.

 - I am committed to being open and honest with my clients at every stage of their case.

 You can rely on me not to sugarcoat my advice or over-promise results.
 You can learn more about my philosophy.